magento/knowledge-base/src/troubleshooting/general/exported-products-.csv-file-does-not-appear.md

 ## Cause

-A known issue with the Export functionality in Adobe Commerce application part version 2.3.2.
+A known issue with the Export functionality in the Adobe Commerce application part version 2.3.2.

 ## Solution

 There are two possible solutions for the issue:

 * Disable the Add Secret Key to URL option.
-* Run the the `bin/magento queue:consumers:start exportProcessor` command manually, and optionally configure it to be run by cron.
+* Run the `bin/magento queue:consumers:start exportProcessor` command manually, and optionally configure it to be run by cron.

 See details for both options in the following paragraphs.

-### Disable the the Add Secret Key to URL option
+### Disable the Add Secret Key to URL option

 1. In the Admin, navigate to **Stores** > **Configuration** > **Advanced** > **Admin** > **Security**.
 1. Set the **Add Secret Key to URLs** option to *No.*